-It was Thanksgiving when I first wondered about a psychic story I could share for my New Year’s blog.
+Around Thanksgiving, I wondered about a psychic story I could share for my New Year’s blog.
 I was looking for something that might illuminate the benefits of what might be called Conscientious Psychic Dreaming.
-Since I hadn’t been particularly attentive about reviewing my dreams at the time, I had little of note to draw from.
+I hadn’t been particularly attentive to my dreams at the time, so I had little of note to draw from.

 The story that unfolded from my intention highlighted the remarkable psychic reflections that can be found in a dream one might otherwise disregard as frivolous.
 It also inspired me to draw up Five Tips For Psychic Dreaming, which are included below.

 The dream was short, virtually a picture:

 As I walked up to my place of business, a house at the edge of town, high up on a sea bluff, I saw a sign above the porch: Derek Calibre’s Psychic Readings.

 Above the sign, someone had placed a single-frame cartoon, similar to one you’d find in The New Yorker.
 It featured a crocodile relaxing in a deck chair, legs crossed, smoking a pipe.
 Some yards before him, I was illustrated, with a backpack on my shoulder, happily setting off on a path that ran along the bluff’s edge.

 Indicating the guy walking on the path (me), the crocodile gave those of us viewing the scene a knowing look.
 In the caption, he was quoted: “Maybe he’ll do a psychic reading on himself.”

 When you have a dream in which an animal appears, consider it a visitation by a Totem Spirit Guide.
 Its presence is most certainly meant to indicate that animal’s qualities.
 First, see if you recognize your spirit guide’s talents in yourself.
 Then look for that animal to make an appearance in your life.

 Crocodiles don’t inhabit Taiwan, but in the month I spent touring that country, my Animal Guide showed up twice.